Beekeeper registration and hive disposal

 A certificate of registration is issued by the Bees Registrar.
 It shows the beekeeper's registered number (brand) allotted by the department and the expiry date.

-Persons who register online can print their certificate of registration.
+If you register online you can print your certificate of registration.

 Renewal of registration

-Registration is for a period of two years, after which it must be renewed.
+Registration is for a period of 2 years, after which it must be renewed.

-The department will routinely forward application forms to beekeepers before the end of the two-year registration period by email or by post.
+The department will send application forms or a renewal email to beekeepers before the end of the 2 year registration period by email or by post.